cvanelteren/CoughsAndEdges/part1_base_model/exact.md

 <a id="orgebed299"></a>

-# Task :memo: implement the equations and simulate the SIR model
+# :memo: Task implement the equations and simulate the SIR model
 Given the explanation above, implement the SIR model as an ODE.
 Make use of \`scipy.integrate.solve\_ivp\` and plot the evolution of the SIR model as a function of time.
 You should in the end have something like this

 ![img](./figures/base_model.png)

 Things to try:

 - How does the reproduction number influence the number of infected people?
 - What happens when you double the infection rate?
 - What happens when you half the infection rate?
+- What happens when..
+ - The basic reproduction number is above 1?
+ - The basic reproduction number is below 1?

 <a id="org98017b6"></a>

-## Task :memo: implement the SIR model and create a phase portrait
+## :memo: Task implement the SIR model and create a phase portrait

 Simulate the SIR dynamic under different rates of $\gamma$ and $\beta$.
 Create a heatmap of the recovered population after $t=100$ time steps, start with an initial population of with $S_0=100$ and $I_0 = 1$.